NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Surveillance, Warrants, Wire Taps, Searches

-So, that's the first step when you're talking about a federal criminal case, is that investigation phase and the agents for the government — FBI and various other agencies — will do surveillances, get warrants, wire taps, they will search homes.
-They will do whatever it takes to be able to figure out whether or not a crime has been committed.
+So, the first step in a federal criminal case is the investigation phase, during which government agents—FBI and various other agencies—will conduct surveillance, obtain warrants, conduct wiretaps, and search homes.
+They will do whatever it takes to determine whether or not a crime has been committed.

-Who's involved with the crime and who's going to be arrested and prosecuted?
-When they're looking at somebody as a potential suspect in a crime, they call that person a target, and basically that means they think that person committed a crime or is involved with a crime and they're trying to prove that the individual is involved with a crime.
+Who's involved with the crime, and who's going to be arrested and prosecuted?
+When they're looking at somebody as a potential suspect in a crime, they call that person a target.
+Basically, that means they think that person committed a crime or is involved with a crime and they're trying to prove that the individual is involved with a crime.

 They will get together what's called a Grand Jury, where they basically get a jury together and they're going to decide whether there's enough information to file a federal case.
 If there is, the person will be indicted and then they will be given their charges and they will end up being arrested and appearing in federal court.

-That's why it's so important to get a federal criminal defense attorney right away because they can help guide how things work, communicate with the agents, communicate with the prosecutors versus you being able to do that because they're not going to talk to you and if you do talk to them you're probably going to say something that incriminates yourself.
+That's why it's so important to get a federal criminal defense attorney right away because they can help guide how things work, communicate with the agents, communicate with the prosecutors versus you being able to do that because they're not going to talk to you.
+If you do talk to them, you're probably going to say something that incriminates yourself.

-So, your attorney will act as your go-between or your buffer between the federal agents and prosecutor, and a lot of times can work out such things as how you're going to be released and various other things related to your federal criminal case.
-Federal Agents will frequently use confidential informants to assist them in an investigation.
+So, your attorney will act as your go-between or buffer between the federal agents and prosecutor, and often, you can work out such things as how you're going to be released and various other things related to your federal criminal case.
+Federal Agents frequently use confidential informants to assist them in an investigation.

 I Was Just Arrested For A Federal Crime, What Happens Next?